worldInColors/weather-app/README.md

 - Was pretty busy so i didnt do much on these days
 - Introduced some small animations

+#### Day 11

+- Added some more animations for HourlyForecast, WeatherInfoGrid,

 ---

 ### What I learned